GRR

 Lotus 25

 When Lotus sold a series of 24s to teams including Brabham, they promised that the cars would remain pretty much identical to the new car Team Lotus would run.
-When the 25 turned up the teams that had bought 24s stared at it and immediately began to wonder if they’d been lied to.
+When the 25 did turn up, the teams that had bought 24s stared at it and immediately began to wonder if they’d been lied to.

 Ferrari 156